TD6370/TheCell/README.md

 # TheCell

+The Unity 2D project.
-The cell is the testing generation voxel world 2D.
+The cell is the testing generation voxel game world 2D.